everscope/public_library/README.md

 Open your browser and go to the first address + "/swagger" (in this case `localhost:7079/swagger`) or second address + "/swagger" (`localhost:5079/swagger`). (notice, that in your case your ports can be different).

-Instead of using swagger you can use any software you like to send requests to adresses above (Postman, for example)
+Instead of using swagger, you can use any software you like to send requests to the addresses above (Postman, for example)

 When you finish, go back to the console and press `Ctrl+C` to stop the application.